Department Website: https://voices.uchicago.edu/renaissancestudies

 Minor in Renaissance Studies

 Students must complete six courses for the minor.
-Because of the interdisciplinary nature of the minor, courses eligible for the minor will come from a variety of departments and will be cross-listed with a RENS (Renaissance Studies) subject code.
+Because of the interdisciplinary nature of the minor, courses eligible for the minor will come from a variety of departments and will be listed on the Renaissance Studies website.